 The U.S. Department of Homeland Security (DHS) has developed materials to assist businesses, government offices, and schools in preparing for and responding to an active shooter.
-These products include a desk reference guide, a reference poster, and a pocketsize reference card.
+Those material can be found at the Cybersecurity & Infrastructure Security Agency (CISA) website.
+They include a desk reference guide, a reference poster, and a pocketsize reference card.
 Issues covered in the active shooter materials include the following:

-- Profile of an active shooter. - Responding to an active shooter or other workplace violence situation. - Training for an active shooter situation and creating an emergency action plan; and - Tips for recognizing signs of potential workplace violence.
+- Profile of an active shooter. - Responding to an active shooter or other workplace violence situation. - Training for an active shooter situation and creating an emergency action plan; and - Tips for recognizing signs of potential workplace violence. - "Options for Consideration" Active Shooter Training Video